 The student will be capable of identifying relevant and business-oriented applications of the IoT, the enabling wireless technologies and platforms, and predict network performance.
 Nine hours of team work will constitute a conceptual lab where ideas will be shared, compared and discussed under the supervision of the instructor.
 Moreover, hands-on sessions will allow the students to use LoRaWAN nodes and test their own application.

 In particular, the course addresses applications of the IoT world that have a network implication.
-The key topic is IoT network connectivity.
+The key course topic is IoT network connectivity.

 Assume you have conceived an IoT solution based on nodes made of i) an hardware/firmware/software platform equipped with ii) a set of sensors/actuators and iii) wireless connectivity, plus iv) an application that processes data and provides services to the end-user.
 How many nodes can the network based on the technology you identified support?
 Tens, thousands, billions?